 Reaching out for help – alcoholism’s tight grip

 Alcoholism is a chronic, often lifelong disease that can be very difficult to overcome.
-It’s also the most common addiction in the UK.
+It remains one of the most common addictions in the UK.
 Alcoholics are different from one another in many ways, but they all share one trait: they’re dependent on alcohol.
-Drinking has become their main focus and it always comes first, before anything else.
+Drinking can become their main focus and it always comes first, before anything else.
+For practical strategies to overcome addiction, see Overcoming addiction.

 Why Alcoholism Is Hard to Overcome Alone